Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Section B. Women in Ministry

 Fellowship Bible Church affirms the God-ordained and significant role that women should play in establishing and leading the local church.
 Every leadership opportunity is open to women except those that are excluded by Scripture.
-The Scriptures clearly state that men are to serve in the office of Elder and that women are not to serve in church positions in which they exercise authority over men or in which they teach doctrine to men (I Timothy 2:12; I Timothy 3:1-2; Titus 1:6-9).
+The Scriptures clearly state that men are to serve in the office of Elder and Deacon and that women are not to serve in church positions in which they exercise authority over men or in which they teach doctrine to men (I Timothy 2:12; I Timothy 3:1-2; Titus 1:6-9).
 We do not see this as an issue of equality, for men and women are equal under God.
 The Bible is clear that men and women do not have the same roles.
 Qualified women should serve in any leadership position that is not forbidden in the Scriptures.

-ARTICLE VI.
-BOARD OF ELDERS
+ARTICLE V. BOARD OF ELDERS

 Section A. General Powers

 The business, legal, and spiritual matters of the Church will be managed by its Board of Elders.
 All decisions affecting the overall doctrine, direction, and discipline of the church will be the responsibility of the Board of Elders.
-“Elders” in these bylaws are synonymous with “directors.”
-The functions and responsibilities of the Board of Elders will consist of, but not be limited to, the following.

-The Scriptures are clear that the elder’s responsibility is the spiritual oversight of the congregation.
+The Scriptures are clear that the elder’s primary responsibility is the spiritual oversight of the congregation.
 The elder’s responsibility can be broken down into three main areas:

 1. Ensuring that the doctrine of the church remains purely biblical; all doctrinal issues in the church will be settled by the Board of Elders.